Aggregation

 If you are unsure whether or not you are in this program, please call Constellation at (844)516-5248 to check on your status.
 Please do not call the City Hall.

-Residents and small businesses enrolled in the City of Munroe Falls Aggregation Program are supplied by Energy Harbor (formerly FES, First Energy Solutions).
-The current rate is $4.99/kWh fixed rate for 4-year term beginning April 2021 (reads).
+Residents and small businesses enrolled in the City of Munroe Falls Aggregation Program are supplied by DYNEGY.
+The current rate is $0.0845 /kWh fixed rate for 1-year term beginning April 2025 (reads).
 There is no early termination fee to "opt out".

 Please be aware that if you are contracted by another supplier, depending on the terms of your agreement, you could be charged a fee for early cancelation if you decide to change suppliers before the contract period ends.
 Make sure to check before you switch.

-If you are unsure whether you are in this program, please call Energy Harbor at (866)636-3749 to check on your status.
+If you are unsure whether you are in this program, please call DYNEGY at 1-888-682-2170 to check on your status.
 Please do not call the City Hall.

 - What are Governmental Aggregation Programs?